winglang/wing/docs/04-reference/wingsdk-api.md

 bundle(options: InflightBundleOptions): Code
 ```

-Bundle this inflight process so that it can be used in the given capture scope.
+Bundle this inflight process so that it can be used in the inflight host.

 Returns the path to a JavaScript file that has been rewritten to include
-all dependencies and captured values or clients.
-The file is isolated in
+all dependencies and bound resources.
+The file is isolated in its own
-its own directory so that it can be zipped up and uploaded to cloud
+directory so that it can be zipped up and uploaded to cloud providers.
-providers.

 High level implementation:
 1. Read the file (let's say its path is path/to/foo.js)
 2. Create a new javascript file named path/to/foo.prebundle.js, including a
-    map of all capture clients, a new handler that calls the original
+    map of all resource clients, a new handler that calls the original
     handler with the clients passed in, and a copy of the user's code from
     path/to/foo.js.
 3. Use esbuild to bundle all dependencies, outputting the result to